Qovery/documentation/website/docs/using-qovery/configuration/clusters.md

 Here you can manage here the cloud provider credentials associated with your cluster.

 If you need to change the credentials:
-- generate a new set of credentials on your cloud provider([Procedure for AWS account][docs.getting-started.install-qovery.aws.cluster-managed-by-qovery.quickstart#attach-aws-credentials], [Procedure for Scaleway account][docs.getting-started.install-qovery.scaleway.cluster-managed-by-qovery.quickstart#connect-your-scaleway-account], [Procedure for GCP account][docs.getting-started.install-qovery.gcp.cluster-managed-by-qovery.quickstart#connect-your-gcp-account])
+- generate a new set of credentials on your cloud provider([Procedure for AWS account][docs.getting-started.install-qovery.aws.cluster-managed-by-qovery.quickstart#attach-aws-credentials], [Procedure for Scaleway account][docs.getting-started.install-qovery.scaleway.cluster-managed-by-qovery.quickstart#attach-scaleway-credentials], [Procedure for GCP account][docs.getting-started.install-qovery.gcp.cluster-managed-by-qovery.quickstart#attach-gcp-credentials])
 - create the new credential on the Qovery by opening the drop-down and selecting "New Credentials"

 In the dedicated fields, enter the credentials you created on your cloud provider account: